smartdevicelink/sdl_evolution/proposals/NNNN-new-remote-control-modules-and-parameters.md

 As usual, the remote control mobile applications use the following RPCs
 - `GetSystemCapability` with `SystemCapabilityType=REMOTE_CONTROL` to read available control modules and available control items within each module;
-- `GetInteriorVechileData` to read the current status value of a remote-control module;
+- `GetInteriorVehicleData` to read the current status value of a remote-control module;
-- `GetInteriorVechileData` with `subscribe`=true/false to register/un-register a module's data change notifications;
+- `GetInteriorVehicleData` with `subscribe`=true/false to register/un-register a module's data change notifications;
-- `SetInteriorVechileData` to change the settings/status of a remote-control module;
+- `SetInteriorVehicleData` to change the settings/status of a remote-control module;
-- `OnInteriorVechileData` to receive any remote-control module value change notifications;
+- `OnInteriorVehicleData` to receive any remote-control module value change notifications;

-In addition, in a GetInteriorVechileData response or OnInteriorVechileData notifications, an `xyzmoduleControlData` indicates the current value of the module status; in SetInteriorVechileData request, an `xyzmoduleControlData` indicates the required target state of the module.
+In addition, in a GetInteriorVehicleData response or OnInteriorVehicleData notifications, an `xyzmoduleControlData` indicates the current value of the module status; in SetInteriorVehicleData request, an `xyzmoduleControlData` indicates the required target state of the module.

-#### Add there new module types to the existing module list.
+#### Add three new module types to the existing module list.
 | RC Module |
 | --------- |
 | Audio |